Topic IndexLibrary Index

 Helping a child live with hypothyroidism

 Hypothyroidism can impair a child's normal growth and development.
 It’s important for a child to continue treatment until after puberty.
-This will help ensure a child reaches his or her normal adult height.
+This will help ensure a child reaches their normal adult height.
 Some children do not need to continue treatment into adulthood.
 Work with your child's healthcare providers to create an ongoing plan to manage your child’s condition.

 When should I call my child's healthcare provider?

-Call your child's healthcare provider if you’re concerned about your child's growth, or if he or she has any signs of hypothyroidism.
+Call your child's healthcare provider if you’re concerned about your child's growth, or if they have any signs of hypothyroidism.